Darrenbydesign/VS-Sass-Projects/nVision UI Standards.md

 When writing in this application be sure to be mindful of the following:

 + Tone
-+ Capitilization
++ Capitalization
 + Punctuation
 + Spelling
 + Language

 #### Tone

 The nVision application should be approachable and respectful to its end user their needs.
-The text should reflect this through the use of a friendly tone to complimentary our UI designs friendly but architectural asethetic.
+The text should reflect this through the use of a friendly tone to complimentary our UI designs friendly but architectural aesthetic.

 __Use a Respectful Tone__

 The text should not make users feel patronized or feel stupid.

-__Use an Approachable Tone __
+__Use an Approachable Tone__

 Focus on the benefits of UI interaction in the text instead of overloading the users with intense details about how the action functions.

-Avoid using messages that suggest that a user's action was suprising or unusual to the UI.
+Avoid using messages that suggest that a user's action was surprising or unusual to the UI.
 This can cause a lack of confidence in the end user and come across as rude.

 __Use positive text__

 nVision should present information in a positive way as possible when interacting with the end user.
 Concise text doesn't have to result in rude or negative speech.

+> **Example**
-> Example:
+>
-  **Good**
+> **Good**
-  "Use 30 characters or less for Project names" **Bad**
+> "Use 30 characters or less for Project names"
+> **Bad**
-  "Your Project name must be no more than 30 characters."
+> "Your Project name must be no more than 30 characters."

 __Use Necessary text only__